centro/transis/README.md

 // Doe
 ```

-As you can see above, the default `Basis.Object` constructor takes an object mapping prop keys to
+As you can see above, the default `Transis.Object` constructor takes an object mapping prop keys to
 values.
 Any key in the given object that matches a defined prop will be set by the constructor.

 What sets props apart from normal javascript properties is their ability to be observed.
 Observers
-can be attached using the `Basis.Object#on` method:
+can be attached using the `Transis.Object#on` method:

 ```javascript
 console.log(p.firstName);